floriandotorg/avi2smk/README.md

 A **highly-portable**, **zero-dependency** CPP lib/cli for encoding and decoding Smacker video files (.smk), a multimedia file format primarily used in games from the mid-1990s, including the 1997 Lego Island game.

-Currently this is the only open-source implementation of a Smacker encoder.
+This project is currently the only open-source implementation of a Smacker encoder.

 ## About Smacker Format